 Our first stop, once at the square, was Coz Coffee.
 This place has great food, and their coffee is grown locally, and roasted on site.
 I almost never go to Cozumel without stopping here.
 Silly fact: I came here for years, speaking horrible Spanish to the owners, before one day finding out they’re from a little Mexican village called, “St Louis, Missouri.”

-The next stop was another few block South to El Palomar.
+The next stop was another few blocks south to El Palomar.
 This is a restaurant near the end of the touristy madness (madness you should avoid, there is so much to love in Coz, with hard-working private business owners).
 The building itself is white with dark wood shutters, and inside it feels like places we visited in Cuba.
-Well ventilated with large openings facing the sea.
+Well-ventilated with large openings facing the sea.
 We had some snacks and a few rounds of drinks while enjoying time with Mike, Chris, Kym, and Craig, friends traveling with the CruiseHabit Group Cruise.

 Eventually we returned back to Apex, and found immediate reprieve from the heat as security and boarding procedures were in the lovely Destination Gateway, with space, and friendly staff handing out infused waters and cold towels.
 This well-thought out space is part of Celebrity's effort to make the end-to-end cruise experience comfortable, so you don't have to wait in crowded halls for security, sweat on the gangway, or just in general, spend time in less-than-beautiful parts of the ship.